 “I’m currently in the process of selling some studio gear (Tascam, Lexicon, etc.) that I don’t need anymore due to BLA having much higher quality!
 And I really can’t say enough how thrilled I am that you guys even exist!
 With all the worthless gear that’s plagued the industry, it’s very reassuring to know that a lone knight company still stands up against the throngs to deliver true quality and service.
 Thank you and keep up the fantastic work!”

 – Phil Rista

 “Hey man, [my] UFX came back a couple of days ago… it’s definitely made quite a few people jealous :).
 The converters sound good enough at this point that it more or less runs all the ins and outs for my entire project studio.
 Even the pre’s are solid.
 It’s a great piece of gear…”

-The Alesis AI3 is a simple and effective way of adding 8x8 channels of line level conversion to your setup via ADAT.
-Read below for details on how we can take your interface to the next level!
+The Behringer ADA8000 is a very economical option for 8-channel A/D/A converter expansion, complete with preamps & ADAT I/O. Read below for details on how we can take your interface to the next level!